Why customer service should be a top priority in 2022

 2. Reply to customer queries in a timely manner

 Whether a customer has a query about your product offering or has run into an issue while using your site, they expect a prompt response.
-In fact, 75% of consumers say that fast response times, whether they’re sending queries via social media, email, or a ticketing system, is the most important attribute of customer service.
+In fact, 75% of consumers say that fast response times, whether they’re sending queries via social media, email, or a ticketing system, is the most important attribute of a a customer service offering.

 So, how long is too long to wait?
 Well, that really depends on who you ask.
 A survey from Arise found that 16% of customers wanted an immediate response, and 21% wanted one within an hour, while 44% had a more reasonable expectation of within 24 hours.